-TO LEARN CHINESE CULTURE, THE IMPORTANT THING IS LOVE
+TO LEARN CHINESE CULTURE, THE IMPORTANT THING IS TO LOVE

-Today, exactly on my birthday, another, this time longer article appeared in the Chinese daily newspaper Guangming ribao.
-It is an interview about my years in China, my studies at the academiy and my contributions to the cultural exchange between Austria and China.
+Today, exactly on my birthday, another, this time longer article appeared in the Chinese daily newspaper Guangming Ribao.
+It is an interview about my years in China, my studies in the academy, and my contributions to the cultural exchange between Austria and China.
 For the sake of simplicity, I used google-translate for the translation into English.
 (Lao Cai means “Old Cai”, my Chinese name).

 Recently, taking advantage of the opportunity to record a video for this newspaper’s “Global New Year Couplets”, the reporter interviewed Austrian artist Friedrich Zettl.
 Zett’s Chinese friends call him “Lao Cai”.
-Walking into the living room of Lao Cai’s house, it is like walking into a palace of traditional Chinese culture: traditional Chinese landscape paintings and calligraphy works are hung on the walls, and elegant mahogany cabinets.
+Walking into the living room of Lao Cai’s house is like walking into a palace of traditional Chinese culture: traditional Chinese landscape paintings and calligraphy works are hung on the walls and elegant mahogany cabinets.
 There are various kinds of Chinese artworks such as Buddha statues and ceramic ornaments.
-Among them are the artistic essence of Tibetan Buddhism-thangka, which is very special in Vienna, the capital of Western classical music.
+Among them is the artistic essence of Tibetan Buddhism-thangka, which is very special in Vienna, the capital of Western classical music.

-Of course, the road to achieve artistic ideals is always full of hardships.
-Lao Cai said that learning Chinese traditional culture not only requires years of hard training, but more importantly, full of love.
+Of course, the road to achieving artistic ideals is always full of hardships.
+Lao Cai said that learning Chinese traditional culture not only requires years of hard training but more importantly, is full of love.
 It is because of his love for Chinese culture that Lao Cai has held lectures, painting exhibitions, and published books many times after returning from his studies to show traditional Chinese culture to the world and made a positive contribution to the exchange of Chinese and Western cultures.

 related posting, 20212022 | new year’s pastime | early woodcuts